Gordon Todd Skinner: Early life

 Gordon Todd Skinner, who was known by his friends as Todd, grew up in Tulsa, Oklahoma.
 His biological father was Gordon H. Skinner, a chiropractor.
-Skinner's mother was a businesswoman named Katherine Magrini, who ran a spring manufacturing company, Gardner Spring, Inc and a candy company, Okie Power, Inc. She divorced Gordon H. Skinner, and then married William Imhoff for 18 months.
-Afterwards, in 1981, she married Gary Lee Magrini, who was a special criminal agent with the Department of the Treasury (which performed drug investigations at the time), as well as the Internal Revenue Service's (IRS) Criminal Enforcement Agency and the Northern District of Oklahoma's Organized Crime Drug Enforcement Task Force.
+Skinner's mother was a businesswoman named Katherine Magrini, who ran a spring manufacturer, Gardner Springs Company and a candy company, Katherine's Spring Gourmet Chocolates.
+She divorced Gordon H. Skinner after she caught him molesting a child for the second time, and then married William Inholf for 18 months.
+Afterwards, she married Gary Lee Magrini, who was a special criminal agent with the Department of the Treasury (which performed drug investigations at the time), as well the Internal Revenue Service's (IRS) Criminal Enforcement Agency and the Northern District of Oklahoma's Organized Crime Drug Enforcement Task Force.